beta-j/SANS-Holiday-Hack-Challenge-2023/OBJECTIVE 17 - SSHennanigans .md

 Just to be sure we can check whether it is possible to edit the monitor principal to give us admin user access, but we do not have sufficient rights to edit the file and we’ll need to be a bit craftier.

 So, let’s see what we can learn about the Azure server we’re on.
 There is no Azure CLI available but as the hints kindly suggest we can use Azure REST API calls instead.
-By running the following command, we can retrieve the Azure Instance Metadata (IMDS)[^1] :
+By running the following command, we can retrieve the [Azure Instance Metadata (IMDS)](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service?tabs=linux):
 ```
 $ curl -s -H Metadata:true --noproxy "*" "http://169.254.169.254/metadata/instance?api-version=2021-02-01" | jq
 ```